ThorstenBr/A2DVI-Firmware/README.md

 * **LORES graphics**: implemented.
 Colors need to be verified/corrected.

 * **Double-LORES graphics**: implemented in monochrome only.
-Needs more work.
 Color support not implemented yet.

 * **HIRES graphics**: implemented.
 Colors need to be verified/corrected.

+* **Double-HIRES graphics**: implemented in monochrome only.
+Color support not implemented yet.

 * **graphics/text mix modes**: implemented for all supported graphics modes.